microsoft/customer-insights-azure-data-workshop/lab02.md

     <a href="https://portal.azure.com/#create/Microsoft.Template/uri/https%3A%2F%2Fraw.githubusercontent.com%2FArtisConsulting%2Fcustomer-insights-azure-data-workshop%2Fmain%2FAzureSetup%2FArmTemplate.json" target="_blank">![](images/lab02/media/image7.png)</a>

-1. On the Custom deployment form fill in the choose the right Azure subscription and choose the **customer-insights-workshop-rg** resource group you just created.
+1. On the Custom deployment form fill in the choose the right Azure subscription and choose the **customer-insights-workshop-rg** resource group.

     Then fill in the following “Instance details”: